 An introductory chemistry course on the fundamentals and principles of chemistry.
 This course is intended for science majors and pre-professional students.
 The major themes of this course include matter and measurements, atomic and molecular structures, electron configuration, stoichiometry of chemical reactions, solution concentrations, thermochemistry, and properties of gases The laboratory component introduces proper laboratory techniques while reinforcing the lecture topics.

-Lecture 3 Hours, Laboratory 3 hours Prerequisite: ACT Math score of 24 or higher; or SAT Math score of 610 or higher; successful completion of or concurrent enrollment in MATH 115/115S, or MATH 120, or MATH 202, or MATH 207.
+Prerequisite: ACT Math score of 24 or higher; or SAT Math score of 610 or higher; successful completion of or concurrent enrollment in MATH 115/115S, or MATH 120, or MATH 202, or MATH 207.